Spyderisk/system-modeller-docs/README.md

 # system-modeller-docs

 This repository contains the Spyderisk System Modeller user documentation source files along with the necessary tools to build the documentation website.

 ## Development Using Docker

 ### Pre-requisites

-You need `docker` and `docker-compose` installed.
-For Windows users, that means installing Docker Desktop.
+You need Linux, with `docker` and `docker-compose` installed.

+Note: Windows is not supported, eg with Docker Desktop.

 ### Development

 From the top-level folder of the repository, run `docker-compose up`.
 This will build the documentation and serve it on `http://localhost:8000`.
 If a port other than 8000 is required then set the environment variable `MKDOCS_PORT` to the desired port before executing `docker-compose up`.

 Edit the Markdown files in the `docs` folder.
 When you save a file, the output files in `site` will be updated and the web browser will refresh as necessary.

 ## Contributors